romaonthego/RETableViewManager/README.md

 }
 ```

-> RETableViewManager comes pre-packaged with extensible and ready-to-use components:
+> RETableViewManager comes pre-packaged with extensible and ready-to-use in production components:

 > * Text
 * Bool